 No insurance?
 No problem.
 Blue Ridge Health can help you apply or work with you to reduce your care costs using a sliding scale with fees based on your family income and size.

-If you need one of the following Medical Forms to be completed by your medical or behavioral health provider, it can only be completed during a visit.
+If you need one of the following Medical Forms to be completed by your medical or behavioral health provider, a medical visit may be required.
+Please contact the office manager for any questions regarding form completion.

 School, Work, Camp Physicals